pemcg/homebrew-noop/README.md

-stepanstipl/noop
+pemcg/noop
 =============

-**This repo is not maintained anymore, I would recommend using docker for rpm related stuff, for example `stepanstipl/centos7-rpm-devtools` image.**
+**The upstream repo https://github.com/stepanstipl/homebrew-noop is not maintained anymore**

 _Stepan's personal tap for homebrew formulae_